-Fiscal Services Reductions - Approximately 15% (in total) reduction on Holdback Eligible Items and personnel expenses {-0.50 FTE - (\$26,971) and \$2,591 in Recurring Operational Costs} - Board Goal 5
+Fiscal Services Reductions - 5% on Holdback Eligible Items and Personnel Expenses {-0.50 FTE - (\$26,971) and \$2,591 in Recurring Operational Costs} - Board Goal 5

 The vacant 0.50 FTE Office Associate position will be eliminated.
 This department, with probably the largest public daily public contact numbers on the 3rd floor will have no office associate support during the day.
 All meeting scheduling, public contact, building rentals, office budget and supply purchases will be handled by existing staff.